 This was all kind of an accident: Prince only got involved through the kind of horseshit synergistic corporate-think — he had no rights to the music he made for the film — that would have him scrawling “slave” on his face within just a few years.
 But Lovesexy had kinda stiffed — by his standards — so I guess he figured what the hell, and weirdly enough the Batman soundtrack sounds both kinda phoned in and musically consistent.

-Most of the songs are just straight-head funk songs with lotsa guitar, sometimes kinda sorta thematically in tune with the film and sometimes not.
+Most of the songs are just straight-up funk songs with lotsa guitar, sometimes kinda sorta thematically in tune with the film and sometimes not.
+But I love Prince funk songs and I love Prince guitar, so I kinda love it.
 It all came to a head with the deeply silly and deeply catchy “Batdance,” which gives away the game with the title, and so “Batdance” is a pastiche of hard funk sprinkled with clips from the film, a tremendous guitar solo, chicks singing “Bat-mannnnn” in a tribute to Neil Hefti’s TV theme, and a mid-tempo interlude / tribute / stalker shoutout to Kim Basinger.

 Like I said, this is all incredibly silly and incredibly disposable, but also fun enough to make it all the way to #1 on the Billboard charts, his first #1 since “Kiss,” and along with the film, drove the album to top the charts, the first time since Around The World in a Day, and something he wouldn’t do again until 2006.